More than a billion people in the world still don’t have electricity, let alone affordable, renewable energy.

 Under the Access to Better Energy (ABE) Project with our Philippines partners, Urban Poor Associates and TAO Pilipinas, more than 50 solar scholars successfully graduated from Solar Solutions training.
 They are now capable of acting as community-based solar technology specialists to provide urgent support in times of disasters and emergencies in vulnerable communities.

-What is needed for the Big Shift?
+What's needed to make the Big Shift?

 - Phase out fossil fuels